FAQ

 My positional sensing isn't perfectly symmetrical across all points

 Unlike conventional drum modules, DruML uses a lot of information found in the the higher frequencies of the waveform.
 This makes the playing surface highly dynamic, but also it is sensitive enough to play differently in specific areas with less pressure than others.
+We use all sorts of methods to compensate for hardware variance, but it is always best to make the physical correction before anything else.

 The easiest way to fix this is to unplug the drum, remove the rim liner, and adjust the tension on the screws until you can hit the edges around the entire mesh head and it should sound approximately the same.
-If any specific areas sound audibly different, they will play different.
+If any specific areas sound audibly different, they will probably play different.

 Does it support (INSERT YOUR VST HERE)?